End of Financial Year

 Self-Assessment Tax Return Dates

-There are a few important dates for the self-employed or if you need to complete a self-assessment tax return.
+There are a few important dates for the self-employed, or if you need to complete a self-assessment tax return.
+The last day to submit your self-assessment tax return is crucial to avoid penalties and ensure compliance with legal requirements.

-The UK tax period runs from 6 April to 5 April.
+The UK tax year runs from 6 April to 5 April.
 These are the dates for which the accounts are prepared.

 Registration – 5th October